nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ## 2.9 Volume support

     It is possible to configure security server sidecar to use volume support.
 This will allow us to  create sidecar-config and sidecar-config-db directory on the host and mount it into the /etc/xroad and /var/lib/postgresql/10/main  config directories on the container.
-    For adding volume support we have to modify the docker run sentence inside the setup_security_server_sidecar.sh script and add the volume support:
+    For adding volume support we have to modify the Docker run sentence inside the setup_security_server_sidecar.sh script and add the volume support:

     `-v (sidecar-config-volume-name):/etc/xroad -v (sidecar-config-db-volume-name):/var/lib/postgresql/10/main`